Coronavirus: visiting customers in our Care and Support settings

-- The visitors will be required to undertake a lateral flow test on the day of every visit either on-site or at home and produce evidence of a negative test before entry to the home
+- Named visitors will be required to undertake a lateral flow test on the day of every visit either on-site or at home and produce evidence of a negative test before entry to the home

-- The visitors will be required to where PPE throughout the visit
+- Visitors will be required to wear PPE throughout the visit

-- Indoor visits will also be allowed in exceptional circumstances such as end of life, for essential health and care professionals, and where a visitor is nominated as an essential care giver (for those residents with the highest care needs) with the necessary infection control precautions in place (including appropriate use of PPE).
+- Indoor visits will also be allowed in exceptional circumstances such as end of life, for essential health and care professionals, and where a visitor is nominated as an essential care giver with the necessary infection control precautions in place (including appropriate use of PPE).

 Visitors should contact the service before travelling to clarify what local arrangements are in place.

 - All visitors must follow our infection control procedures